kaichunlin/android-transition/README.md

     compile 'com.github.kaichunlin.transition:core:0.8.3'

 Note that while many annotations such as @NonNull and @Nullable work on [SDK Build Tools](https://developer.android.com/tools/revisions/build-tools.html) 22.0.x, some annotations like @IntRange and @FlatRange only work when preview version (23.0.0 rc2) is used.

-**0.8.2**

-[AnimateMenuAdapter]
-(https://github.com/kaichunlin/android-transition/blob/d4bb037a6ffe2aa3f6f45a692f28b43d1a7fdcbd/core/src/main/java/com/kaichunlin/transition/adapter/AnimateMenuAdapter.java) is added that can animate MenuItems.
-Core and SlidingUpPanel module have been updated to 0.8.2 to support this addition.
-On Android Studio update Gradle dependency to:

-    compile 'com.github.kaichunlin.transition:core:0.8.2'
-    compile 'com.github.kaichunlin.transition:slidinguppanel:0.8.2'

 --------
 ### Download from Google Play